Using Maps to See Beyond the Obvious

 If you are trying to keep your data, communications and whereabouts secret, this feature can be more of a curse than a blessing.
 Only use it if absolutely necessary, or under what you consider to be very safe conditions.
 Instead, consider finding alternative ways of tracking your daily movements while investigating, such as marking places and details manually, or using a printed map.
 Your safety – and that of your data, your sources and your collaborators – should always be a priority.
 In many cases, it is wiser to disable such features from your mobile phone and other devices with location tracking functions.
 Most smartphones allow you to do so under “Location Settings.”

 OsmAnd’s mobile app (for Android and iOS) has the advantage that it works totally offline once you’ve downloaded the desired maps and, in addition to route planning and navigation, you can use it to record your movements using your phone’s GPS.
-It’s Trip Recording plug-in can record and allow you to see your entire route and to measure the distance you’ve covered.
-A tutorial on how to use the plug-in is available here.
+Its Trip Recording plug-in can record and allow you to see your entire route and to measure the distance you’ve covered.

 Fitness apps can be a good way to track your route because they often take relatively frequent and precise location readings, as well as recording data points like elevation.
 Such information can provide useful reminders about where you have been and help you cross-reference locations with other information.
 Bear in mind that these apps tend to use a lot of battery power, so might not be the best option while on the road conducting research and gathering evidence for your investigation.
 Nike Running Club is one example of a fitness app that provides detailed map data.